In-patient luxury rehab center in Thailand

 Residual schizophrenia symptoms include unusual ideas, bizarre perceptual encounters, unrealistic thinking, flat affect, lack of motivation for activities, reduced enjoyment, impaired speech, and asociality.

 The treatment methods for residual schizophrenia are medications and psychotherapy.
-With adherence to the treatment protocol, patients can improve their quality of life and prevent relapse.
+With adherence to the treatment protocol, patients are able to improve their quality of life and prevent relapse.

 What is residual schizophrenia?